rizsotto/Bear/source/intercept-library/intercept-library.md

    - It allocates static memory and uses the stack.
 - Error handling:
    - Any error is fatal.
-   - Errors are reported on `stderr` only if it was requested.
+   - Errors are reported on `stderr` only if requested.

 ## `er`